mesos/kafka/README.md

 * rolling restarts (for things like configuration changes).

-* scaling the cluster up and down with automatic, programatic and manual options.
+* scaling the cluster up and down with automatic, programmatic and manual options.

 * smart partition assignmnet via constraints visa vi roles, resources and attributes.